jolilj/el2425_bitcraze/README.md

 ## Flying
 In order to hover you need to update the crazyflie firmware config.
 This is done by creating a config.mk file and place it inside `crazyflie-firmware/tools/make`.
 The file is now in this repo and consists only of two lines.
 The reason is to enable the kalman filter onboard the crazyflie.
 See [bitcraze wiki](https://wiki.bitcraze.io/doc:lps:index) for more information.

+**The instructions on how to fly one or multiple drones are to be found in the `instructions.md` file.**